architjain/ws-lambda-at-edge/README.md

-# Supercharge your static website with Lamdba@Edge
+# Supercharge your website with Lamdba@Edge

 ## Overview